-As testing has become a more important component of school management and accountability, student test results have become a component of teacher evaluation in many states, though the shift to Common Core standards has caused California, Washington D.C. and others to pause in implementing any consequences associated with the testing component of evaluation.
-The topic continues to be a subject of debate in California.
+As testing has become an important component of school management and accountability, student test results have become a correspondingly important component of teacher evaluation in most states — but not in California.
+The topic continues to be a subject of debate.

 Search all lesson and blog content here.

 We will send your Login Link to your email